Medical Services

 Immunizations/Lead Testing

-We offer immunization clinics for all ages and lead testing for children one year and older at the MCHD every Tuesday, Wednesday, and Thursday from 8:30-11:30 a.m. and 1:00-3:30 p.m.
-Scheduling appointments is encouraged and preferred.
+Appointments are encouraged and preferred.
 Walk-ins will be accepted based on availability.
-For more information about immunizations, cost, and/or to make an appointment, please call (217) 423-6988 and press "2" for Clinical Nursing services.
+For more information about immunizations, costs, and/or to schedule an appointment, please call (217) 423-6988 and press “2” for Clinical Nursing Services.

 Did you know that certain vaccines are recommended for adults and adolescents?* Take this quick quiz to find out which vaccines YOU may need. (*This quiz provides information for people age 11 years and older.)